chideraao/weather-app-with-React/README.md

 ## React Weather App

 This weather app was created with guidance from a youtube tutorial by Tyler Potts.
-In the original tutorial, there was no seperation of state and i tried to implement that on my own and as an extra challenge, i attempted to add a Time component that updates every minute and also updates the weather in a selected location (if any).
+In the original tutorial, there was no seperation of state and i tried to implement that on my own and as an extra challenge, i attempted to add a Time component that updates every minute and also updates the weather in a selected location every minute(if any change).
-This project is available on netlify at
+This project is available at https://vigilant-snyder-15a802.netlify.app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).